 For the first time ever, people around the world are joining together to call on leaders to take action and combat illnesses you’ve likely never heard of — neglected tropical diseases (NTDs).

 The word neglected is in their name for a reason.
-NTDs are considered "diseases of poverty" and are often left out of the global health conversation — which is exactly what sparked the idea to launch the first annual World NTD Day on Thursday.
+NTDs are considered "diseases of poverty" and are often left out of the global health conversation.
+Which is exactly what sparked the idea to launch the first annual World NTD Day on January 30, 2020.

 NTDs are a group of parasitic and bacterial diseases that have severe side effects.
 They blind, disfigure, and debilitate people in the poorest regions of the world, according to the World Health Organization (WHO).